kristin-kronstain-brown/samples/automation.md

 ## Topic updates

-These are examples of topics that are automatically updated by pulling data from the IBM Cloud Kubernetes Service API;
+These are examples of topics that are automatically updated by pulling data from the IBM Cloud Kubernetes Service API.

 ### Cluster flavors